ProkopRandacek/r8/readme.md

 - [ ] Docs

 ## Building
-R8 is build using the [libucw](http://www.ucw.cz/libucw/)'s build system so you need it installed to build R8.
-You can clone, compile and install it manually, or run the [`getucw`](./getucw) script to do it automatically.
+The usual `./configure && make`.
+Binary is in `run/bin/`.

+## Deps
+R8 depends on [libucw](http://www.ucw.cz/libucw/) and [raylib](https://github.com/raysan5/raylib).
-R8 also requires raylib.
-Ideally, you would install raylib with `yay -S raylib`.
-Alternatively you can compile/download and install raylib from source manually.
+You can install both of these if you have Arch: `yay -S raylib libucw --needed`.
+Alternatively you can download/compile and install them manually.

-### Build dependencies
-- make
-- libucw
-- pkg-config

-## Runtime dependencies
-- raylib
-- libucw